Compiled by the Road Trip Alberta team

 If you need a hot drink to warm you up after or even during your activity, head over to the historic Lake Louise Chateau, where you’ll find a neat little cafe with all kinds of scrumptious drinks and treats.

 Whether you’re playing a little shinny hockey or just gliding in the shadows of mountains, skating Lake Louise is magical.
-There’s even a big ice castle on the shore of the lake, offering great photo ops!
+There’s even a big ice castle on the shore of the lake (from about mid-January on), offering great photo ops!
 Cross-country skiers are just as spoiled, with a variety of easy to difficult trails near the lake, as well as throughout town.
 For those feeling particularly adventurous, you can even book a dog sled trip from Kingmik Dogsled Tours.

 Next on the 3-day Banff itinerary is to head back to the Fairmont Chateau Lake Louise for afternoon tea.
 With food and tea fit for ‘royal-tea’ (wink wink), the experience offers a gorgeous view of the surrounding mountains.
 It’s the perfect juxtaposition – a polished dining experience united with rugged nature!